aymanechaaba1/antiexcel/README.md

 It's a paid platform where you can manage students and teachers.

-⚠️ I didn't provide any url yet because there is a bug either in shadcn or nextjs or both that caused the deployment to fail, all my code is working fine on the development but the file upload triggers a bug and that's something that needs to be fixed, once it gets fixed, my project will be live on the internet.

 ## Features

 - ✔️ Manage Up to 3 students and 3 teachers in the free tier.